Dental Fillings Las Vegas

 What To Expect After The Dental Filling

-Immediately following your tooth filling, your face, teeth and gums will remain numb for a little while, usually less than an hour, but sometimes longer.
+Immediately following your tooth filling, your face, teeth, and gums will remain numb for a little while, usually less than an hour, but sometimes longer.
 During this time, you should not try to eat or bite down on the numb portions of your mouth.
 Since you can’t feel your teeth, it’s possible to bite your tongue or check.
 Drinking may also be difficult unless from a straw.

 The area of the filling may be sensitive for up to a week after your procedure.
-Dr. Khorshid can recommend toothpaste that will help with this sensitivity to cold or heat.
+Dr. Khorshid can recommend a toothpaste that will help with this sensitivity to cold or heat.